In-house vs. Unified API vs. Embedded iPaaS: What to Choose in 2026

 In this article

-SaaS customers increasingly expect fast and seamless integrations with their existing tools.
+SaaS customers increasingly expect fast, reliable integrations with their existing tools.
 Whether your business offers a marketing automation platform, a sales solution, or an all-in-one system, your customers want to continue using their preferred software without disruption.

-There are three primary ways to address this need: building integrations in-house, leveraging a unified API provider, or adopting an embedded iPaaS platform.
-But which approach is the best fit for your business?
+There are three primary ways to address this need: building integrations in-house, using a unified API provider, or adopting an embedded iPaaS platform.
+Each approach comes with distinct trade-offs in cost, speed, and long-term maintenance.

 In-house development: Pros and cons